netsharecmu/NetShare/README.md

 # News
 [2023.04] Woohoo!
 New version released with a list of new features:
+- Bump Python version to 3.9
 - Replace tensorflow 1.15 with torch
 - Support generic dataset formats
-- Add [SDMetrics](https://github.com/netsharecmu/SDMetrics_timeseries/tree/master/sdmetrics) for data visualization
+- Add [SDMetrics](https://github.com/netsharecmu/SDMetrics_timeseries/tree/master/sdmetrics) for hyperparameter/model selection and data visualization

 [2022.08]: The outdated [`camera-ready`](https://github.com/netsharecmu/NetShare/tree/camera-ready) branch holds the scripts we used to run all the experiments in the [paper](https://dl.acm.org/doi/abs/10.1145/3544216.3544251).